-A transaction is considered a reverse repurchase agreement when a buyer purchases securities from a seller in exchange for cash and with the promise to sell them back to the seller at a higher rate on a specified date in the future.
-In short, the seller is executing a repo transaction, while the buyer is executing a reverse repo transaction.
+A transaction is considered a reverse repurchase agreement when a buyer purchases securities from a seller in exchange for cash and promises to sell them back to the seller at a higher rate on a specified date in the future.
+In short, the seller executes a repo transaction while the buyer executes a reverse one.
 Both repo and reverse repo are like short-term collateralized loans.

 Purpose of Reverse Repurchase Agreement

 It is very popular among financial institutions as it is easy and safe.
-The leading financial institutions, such as banks, hedge funds and securities dealers, don’t prefer to maintain large amounts of cash on hand and thus, they intend to invest all their funds in the market.
+The leading financial institutions, such as banks, hedge funds, and securities dealers, don’t prefer to maintain large amounts of cash; thus, they intend to invest all their funds in the market.
 So, when they have excess cash, they invest it in reverse repurchase agreements, and when they are in need of cash, they raise money using repurchase agreements.
 This is why financial institutions actively participate in the repo market.

 Businesses like investors or lending institutions usually use reverse repurchase agreements to lend short-term loans to other businesses when they are in need of funds.
-Effectively, the lender purchases equipment, business asset or shares of the borrower with the agreement to sell them back to the borrower for a higher price on a set future date.
-The difference between the buying price and the higher selling price represents the lender’s interest in the deal.
-The asset purchased by the lender (or buyer) acts as the collateral to cover the default risk.
+Effectively, the lender purchases equipment, business asset, or shares of the borrower with the agreement to sell them back to the borrower for a higher price on a set future date.
+The difference between the buying and the higher selling prices represents the lender’s interest in the deal.
+The asset the lender (or buyer) purchases acts as the collateral to cover the default risk.
 Interestingly, there is no physical exchange of the collateral between the lender and the borrower until the borrower defaults.

 Following are the example are given below:

-Let us assume that a buyer bought securities at $950with collateral coverage of $1,200 in the transaction’s first leg.
-In the second leg, the buyer will sell the securities back to the seller at $1,000 and return the securities worth $1,200.
+Suppose a buyer bought securities at $ 950 with collateral coverage of $1,200 in the transaction’s first leg.
+In the second leg, the buyer will sell the securities back to the seller at $1,000 and return the worth $1,200.
 Determine the interest earned by the buyer in this transaction.

 In this transaction, the buyer earned $50 (= $1,000 – $950) in exchange for lending the money.

-Let us assume that the central bank has fixed the US’s reverse repo rate at 6% per annum.
+Let us assume the central bank has fixed the US’s reverse repo rate at 6% annually.
 Determine the selling price of the securities that a commercial bank purchased for $950 for 28 days.

 The interest to be earned in the agreement is $4.37 (= 6% * 28/365 * $950).
 So, the selling price will be $954.37 (= $950 + $4.37).